marcharper/ds_ml_resources/README.md

 # Data Science and Machine Learning Resources

-I'm a data scientist, part time data science instructor, and a former academic helping others make the transition.
-This is a list of blogs, articles, books, and other resources that you may find useful.
-Pull requests are welcome!

 ## Model / Algorithm Visualizations and Playgrounds
 * [Many Nice Demos](http://arogozhnikov.github.io/2016/04/28/demonstrations-for-ml-courses.html)
 * Trees and Gradient Boosting
   * [Nice Visualization of Gradient Boosting](https://arogozhnikov.github.io/2016/07/05/gradient_boosting_playground.html)
   * [Gradient Boosing Explained Visually](https://arogozhnikov.github.io/2016/06/24/gradient_boosting_explained.html)